-\ If the U.S. subsidiary and all affiliates have more than 500 employees, can it still qualify for a PPP loan?
+\ If my business and all affiliates have more than 500 employees, can I still qualify for a PPP loan?

-Yes, the U.S. subsidiary applicant can still be eligible if (including all its foreign and domestic affiliates) it satisfies at least one of these additional tests:
+Yes, an applicant can still be eligible if (including all its foreign and domestic affiliates) it satisfies at least one of these additional tests:

-- Each U.S. company is assigned a North American Industrial Classification System ("NAICS") code number, identifying its type of business.
-The SBA publishes a list (here) of each NAICS code that may allow either a higher number of employees (up to 1,500) or a maximum annual revenue amount to qualify as a small business; or - An alternative size standard, i.e., it has a maximum tangible net worth of not more than \$15 million and average net income after Federal income taxes (excluding carry over losses) over the 2 full fiscal years before the application date of not more than \$5 million.
+- The applicant's North American Industrial Classification System ("NAICS") code number, identifying its type of business, is one of the types of businesses on SBA's list (here) of businesses with NAICS codes that either allow a higher number of employees (up to 1,500) or a maximum annual revenue amount; or - An alternative size standard, i.e., it has a maximum tangible net worth of not more than \$15 million and average net income after Federal income taxes (excluding carry over losses) over the 2 full fiscal years before the application date of not more than \$5 million.